Joe Schoen wants Daniel Jones back to quarterback Giants next season and beyond

 Daboll, who has a history of helping quarterbacks develop, has been consistently supportive of Jones.

-In the 2022 season, Jones started a career-high 16 games and would have played all 17 had the Giants not been locked into the sixth seed in the NFC playoffs.
+Jones started a career-high 16 games and would have played in all 17 if the Giants had not been locked into the sixth seed in the NFC playoffs entering the final week.
 He led the Giants to a 9-7-1 record in the regular season and a Wild Card victory in Minnesota, the Giants’ first postseason win since 2011 and their first playoff appearance since 2016.
 The season ended Saturday night with a 38-7 Divisional Round loss to the top-seeded Eagles in Philadelphia.

-On the season, and without a heralded wide receiver corps, Jones completed a Giants-record 67.2% of his passes, finished with a career-high 92.5 passer rating, and led the NFL by throwing an interception on just 1.1%t of his passes (five in 472 throws).
-He was also second on the team with 708 rushing yards and seven touchdowns, both records for a Giants quarterback.
+Without a heralded wide receiver corps, Jones completed a Giants-record 67.2% of his passes, finished with a career-high 92.5 passer rating and led the NFL by being intercepted on only 1.1% of his passes (five in 472 throws).
+He also was second on the team with 708 rushing yards and seven touchdowns, both records for a Giants quarterback.

-Jones, who just completed his fourth season, made clear Sunday, when players cleaned out their lockers, that he considers the Giants home.
+Jones, who just completed his fourth season, made it clear Sunday that he considers the Giants home.

 Now it appears that Jones is going to be a Giant for years to come, likely along with Schoen, Daboll and Barkley.
 Stability matters in the NFL.
 On Monday, the Giants took steps in that direction.